bcgov/bcdg/docs/use-github-in-bcgov/bc-government-organizations-in-github.md

 Ministries won’t be charged for upgraded GitHub licenses.
 However, contractors need IDIRs before they can enable SSO.
 Ministries may need to seek expense approvals to order [IDIRs for contracted resources without one]().

-### Directions to link your accounts before July 30th
+### Directions to link your accounts before July 30

 #### For employees

 [placeholder for video to show what to expect]()

 1. Have any two-factor devices, and personal GitHub login and IDIR login ready for linking
 2. Log into GitHub and follow the prompts on the pop up to connect your GitHub and IDIR accounts together.
-[Learn more about how this works]()
+[Learn more about how this works]().
 3. Reauthorize your personal access tokens and/or SSH keys so they continue to work with SSO enabled.
 [Learn more about how to do this]().

 That’s it, your accounts are now linked.